(Online Course) GS Concepts : Stage in the Evolution of Indian Culture

 The art of casting metals reached degree of perfection which may well be regarded as exceptional.

-THE PALLAVAS AND THE CHOLAS
+THE PALLAVAS AND THE CHOLAS

-The Aryanisation of South India was complete during the rule of the Pallavas.
-They exercised their supremacy for nearly 500 years, from the fifth century to the ninth century.
+of the Pallavas.
+They exercised their supremacy for nearly 500 years, from the

 Since the Pallavas were a great maritime power, their activities on the sea were mainly directed- towards maintaining friendly relations and close contacts with the countres of the south-east Asia.
 In the realm of religion the Pallavas had made their own contribution.
 The great religious reform which was to sweep India in the eighth century, originated at the Pallava Court.
 The Saiva and Vaishnava Bhakti saints of the south flourished in the Pallava period.
 The great Saiva saints were the contempories of Pallava King Narshimha-varman.
 Similarly the Vaishnava saints Alavars were liberally patronised by the Pallavas.
 A new branch of Bhakti literature- the Tevaram and the Viruvachakam of the Saivas and the Prabandham of the Alavars of the Vaishnavas belong to the Pallava age.